stalikoff/DogLib/README.md

 # DogLib

+DogLibrary is a library that get random dog images from public API https://dog.ceo/dog-api/ and save them in local database.
+Library use Alamofire framework for network, CoreData for storage and Quick/Nimble for unit testing.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

+Example project use MVP architecture pattern.

 ## Requirements

+iOS 12.0+
+Swift 5.0+

 ## Installation